googlecodelabs/cloud-nebulous-serverless/README.md

 1. [Cloud Run](https://console.cloud.google.com/run)
 1. [Cloud Translation](https://console.cloud.google.com/apis/api/translate.googleapis.com)

-Alternatively, you can do it all with a single command-line request using the `gcloud` command available from the [Cloud SDK](https://cloud.google.com/sdk):
+Alternatively, you can do it all with a single command-line request using the [`gcloud` CLI (command-line interface)](https://cloud.google.com/sdk/gcloud) available from the [Cloud SDK](https://cloud.google.com/sdk): `gcloud services enable translate.googleapis.com run.googleapis.com cloudfunctions.googleapis.com appengine.googleapis.com`

-- `gcloud services enable translate.googleapis.com run.googleapis.com cloudfunctions.googleapis.com appengine.googleapis.com`
+Also see the [Cloud SDK install instructions](https://cloud.google.com/sdk/docs/quickstart), and new users should reference the [`gcloud` cheatsheet](https://cloud.google.com/sdk/docs/cheatsheet).
+Below are the required settings and instructions to deploy this app for all available configurations.

 ### Deployments

-As mentioned above, local "deployments" use the Flask development server while the [`gcloud` CLI](https://cloud.google.com/sdk/gcloud) (command-line interface) is used when deploying to the cloud.
-It is part of the [Cloud SDK](https://cloud.google.com/sdk) which you should [install](https://cloud.google.com/sdk/docs/quickstart).
-New users should also reference the [`gcloud` cheatsheet](https://cloud.google.com/sdk/docs/cheatsheet).
-Below are the required settings and instructions to deploy this app for all available configurations.
+Below are the instructions and requisite files to deploy this app all 8 different ways.

 #### NOTES